EmilHvitfeldt/smltar/docs/03_stopwords.md

 <p>Chinese text is much more complex than portrayed here.
 With different systems and billions of users, there is much we won’t be able to touch on here.</p>
 </div>

-The main difference from English is the use of logograms instead of letters to convey information.
+\index{language!Non-English}The main difference from English is the use of logograms instead of letters to convey information.
 However, Chinese characters should not be confused with Chinese words.
 The majority of words in modern Chinese are composed of multiple characters.
 This means that inferring the presence of words is more complicated and the notion of stop words will affect how this segmentation of characters is done.

 ## Summary {#stopwordssummary}